What is the Left AIC Pattern?

 The first five muscles on the list are found on the front of the left leg.
 These five muscles are generally tight and overactive and keep the left hemi-pelvis anteriorly rotated.
 In training terms the hip is flexed, so there is an anterior pelvic tilt going on.

 It is this chain of muscles that we want to turn off.

-As I mentioned earlier, I wasn’t familiar with many of the concepts introduced in the Myokin course.
-One of these was the phases of walking, or gait.
 Gait has two main phases, stance and swing.
-These two phases are then broken down into phases of stance and phases of swing.
-All of our movements on two legs consist of either a stance phase leg position/muscle activation or a swing phase leg position/muscle activation.
+These two phases are further broken down into phases of stance and phases of swing.
+All of our movements on two legs consist of either a stance phase leg position or a swing phase leg position.
 So it’s important to become familiar with these terms.

 This point is fundamental to understanding PRI.
-In Left AIC Pattern, the left AIC muscles don’t properly turn off even when our weight is on our left foot.
-This results in a lack of true tri-planar movement through the pelvis and more than likely the thorax and often up into the neck, as well.
+In a Left AIC Pattern, the left AIC muscles don’t properly turn off even when our weight is on our left foot.
+This results in a lack of true tri-planar movement through the pelvis.

 In gait terms, in the lower body:

 - On the left side, left swing phase of gait is always “on”.
 So even when your weight is on the left foot, and the AIC muscles should be “off”, they are still “on”.
 If you test positive on the Left Adduction Drop Test, we know your left hemi-pelvis is stuck forward, and it is the Left AIC chain of muscles that are holding it forward (primarily the psoas).
 So the Left AIC muscles are holding you in the Left AIC pattern.